Internet in China: History

-By the end of 2009, the number of Chinese domestic websites grew to 3.23 million, with an annual increase rate of 12.3%, according to the Ministry of Industry and Information Technology.
-As of first half of 2010, the majority of the Web content is user-generated.

-As of June 2011, Chinese internet users spent an average of 18.7 hours online per week, which would result in a total of about 472 billion hours in 2011.

-China had 618 million internet users by the end of December 2013, a 9.5 percent increase over the year before and a penetration rate of 45.8%.
-By June 2014, there were 632 million internet users in the country and a penetration rate of 46.9%.
-The number of users using mobile devices to access the internet overtook those using PCs (83.4% and 80.9%, respectively).
+From 1995 to 2004, internet use in China was almost entirely in urban areas.
+By 2003, less than 0.2% of rural people had used the internet.
+In 2004, the Ministry of Industry and Information Technology began the Connecting Every Village Project which promoted the use of telecommunications and internet in rural China.
+Beginning in late 2009, the program began building rural telecenters each of which had at least one telephone, computer, and internet connectivity.
+Approximately 90,000 rural telecenters were built by 2011.
+By 2011, 89% of administrative villages had internet access.

 China replaced the U.S. in its global leadership in terms of installed telecommunication bandwidth in 2011.
-By 2014, China hosts more than twice as much national bandwidth potential than the U.S., the historical leader in terms of installed telecommunication bandwidth (China: 29% versus US:13% of the global total).
-As of March 2017, there are about 700 million Chinese internet users, and many of them have a high-speed internet connection.
-Most of the users live in urban areas but at least 178 million users reside in rural towns.
+By 2014, China hosts more than twice as much national bandwidth potential than the U.S., the historical leader in terms of installed telecommunication bandwidth (China: 29% versus US: 13% of the global total).

-A majority of broadband subscribers were DSL, mostly from China Telecom and China Netcom.
-The price varies in different provinces, usually around US$5 – $50/month for a 50M – 1000M ADSL/Fiber (price varies by geographic region).

-By 2013, broadband made up the majority of internet connections in China, with 363.8 million users at this service tier.
-The price of a broadband connection places it well within the reach of the mainland Chinese middle class.
+China began implementing a National Broadband Strategy in 2013.
+The program aimed to increase the speed, quality, and adoption of broadband and 4G networks.
+As of 2018, 96% of administrative villages had fiber optic networks and 95% had 4G networks.

 Wireless, especially internet access through a mobile phone, has developed rapidly.
+The affordability of mobile phones and internet data in China has resulted in the number of mobile internet users in China surpassing the number of computer internet users.
 500 million were accessing the internet via cell phones in 2013.
 The number of dial-up users peaked in 2004 and since then has decreased sharply.
 Generally statistics on the number of mobile internet users in China show a significant slump in the growth rate between 2008 and 2010, with a small peak in the next two years.

+In 2015, the State Council promoted the Internet Plus initiative, a five-year plan to integrate traditional manufacturing and service industries with big data, cloud computing, and Internet of things technology.
+The State Council provided support for Internet Plus through policy support in area including cross-border e-commerce and rural e-commerce.
+Various regulatory bodies promoted Internet Plus within their sectors.

 In April 2020, the National Development and Reform Commission (NDRC) proposed that "satellite internet" should be a part of new national infrastructure.
 By the next month, Shanghai, Beijing, Fuzhou, Chongqing, Chengdu, and Shenzhen had each proposed regional action plans to support the new satellite internet constellation project with a goal to provide domestic China satellite internet to rural areas.
 Beginning in 2019, US (SpaceX Starlink) and UK (OneWeb, 2020) private companies had begun fielding large internet satellite constellations with global coverage; however China does not intend to license non-Chinese technical solutions for satellite broadband within the jurisdiction of Chinese law.